noslaver/neuron/README.md

 ### Server

 neuron's server receives `mind` samples uploaded by clients and publishes them.
+Clients should send a `POST` request to `/users/<user_id>/snapshots`.
+The request body should contain a Protobuf message of type SnapshotInfo, as described in `neuron/protobuf/neuron.proto`.
 The exact publish method is configurable.
 By default, received samples are published to a RabbitMQ message bus.

 Note that large binary data is saved to local storage, and only its location is published.